rtavenar/hdr/content/parts/01/ot.md

 some of our results concerning computational considerations related to the latter.

-## Wasserstein and Gromov-Wasserstein distances
+## Wasserstein and Gromov-Wasserstein Distances

 Let $\mu = \sum_i h_i \delta_{x_i}$ and $\mu' = \sum_i h^\prime_i \delta_{x^\prime_i}$
 be two
 discrete distributions lying in the same metric space $(\Omega, d)$.
-Then, the $p$-Wasserstein distance is defined as:
+The $p$-Wasserstein distance is defined as:

 <!-- #region {"tags": ["popout"]} -->
 **Note** that the 2-Wasserstein distance is very similar in its formulation to